-A molecule that helps blood clot may also play a role in multiple sclerosis relapses, researchers report in the May 6 issue of PNAS.
-The new research may help answer the mystery of why remissions happen, as well as find early markers of the disease.
+According to researchers, a molecule that helps blood clot may also play a role in multiple sclerosis relapses, as reported in the May 6, 2019 issue of PNAS.
+The research may help answer the mystery of why remissions happen, as well as find early markers of the disease.

 The research also shows a new way to study multiple sclerosis (MS) in mice that is closer to the human form of the disease.